emily-yu/.dotfiles/README.md

 # API Removal

-APIRemover will prevent accidental exposure of API keys on GitHub by removing API keys before committing your changelocs, while allowing your API keys in your local files to remain intact.
+APIRemover will prevent accidental exposure of API keys on GitHub by removing API keys before committing your changes, while allowing your API keys in your local files to remain intact.

 ### Features:
 ```